AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/using-the-wizard.md

 ---
 # Project Creation Wizard {#project-creation-wizard}

-After you create your production program, Cloud Manger offers a wizard to create a minimal AEM project based on the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) to accelerate project creation.
+After you create your production program, Cloud Manger offers a wizard to create a minimal AEM project based on the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) to get your started quickly.

 Follow these steps to create an AEM application project in Cloud Manager using the wizard.